sjack8313/powershell-detection-and-response/README.md

 ### Detection Logic (SPL)

-The following query was built to catch malicious PowerShell activity based on ScriptBlock Logging and Process Creation logs:
+The following query was built to catch malicious PowerShell activity based on ScriptBlock Logging and Process Creation logs.